Associate of Applied Science in Culinary Arts

 - Possible Outcomes

 The objective of the Culinary Arts Degree program is to educate and train prospective culinarians with the knowledge, skills, and abilities necessary to compete for employment in the culinary arts field.
 Students will be able to demonstrate the attributes of a good cook including stamina, dexterity, hand-eye coordination, timing, and the ability to work well with others.
 Students learn restaurant management skills and proper ways to serve food to restaurant patrons.
 In order to manage the food preparation environment and collaborate with other food service professionals, each student will develop their oral and written communication skills.
-Upon successful completion of this degree program, graduates will be able to:
+Upon successful completion of this degree program, graduates are expected to:

 - Apply sound judgment and ethical practices in the culinary environment